 HARTLEPOOL - FORMERLY WEST HARTLEPOOL

 The Make A Wish For The Monkey statue is in Hartlepool Marina, near the lock gates.
-Coins thrown into the monkey's lap are donated to Hartlepool & District Hospice.
+Coins thrown into the monkey's lap are donated to Alice House Hospice in the town.

 The name of Hartlepool, according to the author Sir Cuthbert Sharp, comes from origins unknown.
 But in the time of Bede, the old town on the peninsula, was called Heruteu - the island of the stag.
 By mediaeval times, the town was known as Hertepol - the pool of the hart or, hart in the pool - becoming Hart-le-Pool.

 The PSS Wingfield Castle, and her sister ship the Tattershall Castle, were delivered to the London & North Eastern Railway (which later became the British Transport Commission) and was used as a ferry on the River Humber between Hull and New Holland.
 During the second world war, both acted as waterborne winch platforms for barrage balloons.

 The Wingfield Castle, which was built by the yards of Sir William Gray in the town, was restored during the 1970's and had several owners before further restoration in her original building berth in Hartlepool.
 The PSS Wingfield Castle is open to the public and admission is free through the National Museum of the Royal Navy.
 Refreshments are available on board.

 The masts of HMS Trincomalee which can be seen in The National Museum of the Royal Navy.
 HMS Trincomalee is the oldest British warship still afloat.
 With its towering structure and thundering cannons, is a perfect tribute to Hartlepool's seafaring tradition.
 Built in Bombay, India in 1817, the Trincomalee was brought to Hartlepool in 1987, where it has taken over 10 years to restore the ship to her former glory.